epartakki/valetbike/README.md

 * If using `rackup` open http://localhost:9292 (or http://127.0.0.1:9292) in a browser
 * If using `rails s` open http://localhost:3000 (or http://127.0.0.1:3000) in a browser

-* You should see ValetBike welcome page
+* You should see ValetBike welcome page, be able to click on log-in, and see a place where you can populate a username and password which we do not yet store

 ### Description of prototype functionality
 - Bare bones layout (Front-End and Back-End)